Bag of tiny dead birds seized from passenger arriving in US from China

 STERLING, Va.
-(KRON) – A bag of dead birds was seized from the luggage of a passenger traveling from China to Washington, D.C., according to U.S. Customs and Border Protection.
+(KRON) – A bag of dead birds was seized from the luggage of a passenger traveling from China to Washington, D.C., US Customs and Border Protection announced.

 The passenger told officials the birds were cat food and that he was planning to bring them to Maryland after his flight.

-CBP reinforces that birds from China are prohibited for import into the U.S. due to the possible spread of bird flu.
+US Customs reinforces that birds are not allowed into the US due to the possible spread of bird flu.

-During a typical day last year, CBP agriculture specialists nationwide seized nearly 5,000 prohibited plants, meat, animal byproducts and soil, and intercepted 314 insect pests at U.S. ports of entry.
+During a typical day last year, CBP agriculture specialists nationwide seize nearly 5,000 prohibited plant, meat, animal byproduct, and soil, and intercepted 314 insect pests at US ports of entry.

 - Family says daughter has been missing since February 1